 Self Care Advice:

-- Plan activities not just for the day but for the week
+Plan activities not just for the day but for the week.

-Prioritise tasks
+Prioritise tasks.

-Delegate to help manage tasks
+Delegate to help manage tasks.

-Explain to family and friends why support is needed
+Explain to family and friends why support is needed.

-Explore routines which suits them the most
+Explore routines which suits you the most.

 Keep an activity log.
-This may help identify triggers that lead to delayed fatigue
+This may help identify triggers that lead to delayed fatigue.

-A log may have a positive psychological effect as it identifies improvements
+A log may have a positive psychological effect as it identifies improvements.

 For those suffering from brain fog, cognitive impairment and fatigue it requires a lot of energy to use technology, mobile phones, tablets, and computers.